MakeContributions/markdown-dungeon/english/covid-19/3/3-CA.md

-You are now a bat.
-You realize that the serum was the first COVID-19 antidote, turning you into a bat to help fight off the virus.
+You are now a bat 👤.
+You realize that the serum was the first COVID-19 antidote, turning you into a bat to help fight off the virus 😧.